sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/README.md

 <img  src="https://github.com/sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/blob/master/9999999999999999.png">
 </p>

-    2) Prepare Unity's AR scene and make multiple copies of that scene after that replace the 3D object present in each scene with imported 3D files.

 **What do you see as the future / next steps for your project?
 What will take your project to the next level?**